chrislydick/sps-budget-analysis/README.md

 A7: All of this is provided with no warranty, and was done on my own time voluntarily, so take that into account.
 I've gone through a fairly rigorous quality assurance process to make sure that the data and analyses that people may do with this app are accurate.
 That said, just let me know if there's a problem.
 I'll investigate.
 ***
+Q8: How did you account for only redistributing K-5 students in a K-8 or K-12 school?

+A8: A simple assumption was made on the normalized enrollment for those schools - K-8 were multipled by (6/8 = 3/4), and K-12 were multipled by (6/12 = 1/2), and those numbers were used in this analysis instead of the actual enrollment numbers for those schools.